vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 * `sctk_export_formats`: (*default*: `["Seurat"]`)<br/>
 List of file formats to export SingleCellExperiment objects.
 Valid options are Seurat, FlatFile and AnnData.
 Raw and processed sce objects will be exported to rds format by default.<br/>
 `sctk_qc_algos`: (*default*: `["QCMetrics", "scDblFinder", "decontX"]`)<br/>
-List of QC algorithms for [runCellQC's](https://rdrr.io/github/compbiomed/singleCellTK/man/runCellQC.html) `algorithm` parameter.
+List of QC algorithms for [runCellQC's](https://rdrr.io/github/compbiomed/singleCellTK/man/runCellQC.html) `algorithm` parameter.<br/>
 `velo assay`: (*default*: `spliced`)<br/>
 The assay to use for export/qc when kb is run in velocity mode with `--workflow lamanno` parameter.